lucapinello/CRISPResso/README.rst

 Acknowledgements
 ----------------
-- Daniel E. Bauer, Matthew C. Canver,Megan D Hoban and Guo-Cheng Yuan contributed to the idea of CRISPResso.
-- Daniel E. Bauer, Matthew C., Megan D Hoban, Sorel Fitz-Gibbon and Donald B Kohn, for sharing the data used for the development.
-- Many people from Guo-Cheng Yuan's for testing CRISPResso.
-- Many people from Feng Zhang's lab for the useful feedback and suggestions, in particular David Scott.
-- The FAS Research Computing Team for hosting CRISPResso and for the great support, in particular Daniel Kelleher.
+We are grateful to Feng Zhang and David Scott for useful feedback and suggestions; the FAS Research Computing Team, in particular Daniel Kelleher, for great support in hosting the web application of CRISPResso; and Sorel Fitz-Gibbon from UCLA for help in sharing data.
+Finally, we thank all members of the Guo-Cheng Yuan lab for testing the software.